rowan-bl/hacked-2025-AI-File-Manager/README.md

 ---

 ## Installation
-1. **Prerequisites**: Ensure you have Ollama, a local LLM, Python, Javascript, pip, and npm installed on your system.
+1. **Prerequisites**: Ensure you have Ollama, Python (3.10.10), pip, and npm installed on your system.
-2. **Download the application**: Clone the repository.
+3. **Download the application**: Clone the repository.
+4. **Install an LLM**: run `ollama run deepseek-r1:8b` for a default installation, other models & distillations can be found through [here](https://ollama.com/library/)
-3. **Install Dependancies**: run `npm install` on the electron folder in the frontend and `pip install -r requirements.txt` on the backend forlder to install the necessary dependancies.
+5. **Install Dependancies**: run `npm install` on the electron folder in the frontend and `pip install -r requirements.txt` on the backend forlder to install the necessary dependancies.
-4. **Setting up the backend**: create a file called .env within the backend folder  **Inside the .env should be**: `OLLAMA_URL=http://localhost:11434/api/generate`\
+6. **Setting up the backend**: create a file called .env within the backend folder, the .env should be contain: `OLLAMA_URL=http://localhost:11434/api/generate`\
 `MODEL=deepseek-r1:8b`

-You can change the model to whichever model you installed using Ollama
+You can change the model & url to whichever model you installed using Ollama

 ---